 Plums encompass a wide variety of colors, shapes, and sizes, with flavors that range from sugar sweet to brightly tart.
 They’re enjoyed the world over, and all types share in common smooth skin and a juicy, plush inside.

 Black plums are a classic example of everything this fruit is about—they’ve got a clean, gentle flavor that’s delightful as is, but it really shines in preserves and baked goods.
 When it comes to snacking, Plumogranates are a winner, with crimson red, juicy flesh and an intense flavor.
-And for a variety that truly lives up to its name, you can’t beat the candied flavor of the sugar plum, which we source from Watsonia Farms, a more than 100 year old family farm in South Carolina.
+And for a fun hybrid, try the ruby-hued red plumcot.

 Apricots

-Dried apricots are nice, but like linens and princes, this fruit is just better fresh.
-Their sweetness is more subdued, but they’ve got a bright tanginess that says “I’m here to party.”
+Apricots’ sweetness is more subdued, but never without a bright tanginess too.
 They’re great for snacking, or you can cut ’em up and plop ’em on ice cream, bake them into tarts, or cook them into a sauce for pork or chicken.
 Just make sure to let them ripen ’til they yield to a gentle squeeze: that’s an apricot’s way of letting you know it’s ready.

 While it’s hard to go wrong with a traditional apricot, there a few varieties worth getting to know as well.
-Black Velvet apricots reward with a stunning color and tart-sweet juiciness, while Sunset apricots have extreme aromatics and extra sugars.
-And plum-apricot hybrids are where things get exciting, with novel variations like the Amigo plumcot and Eagle Egg.
+Raspberry apricots reward with a stunning blush and tart-sweet juiciness, while Sunset apricots have big aromatics and extra sugars.
+And plum-apricot hybrids are where things get exciting, with novel variations the Bella Jewel aprium.

 Cherries